AWS Elastic Compute Cloud (EC2)#

 no

-Number of Lithops processes within a given worker.
+Number of parallel Lithops processes in a worker.
 This is used to parallelize function activations within the worker.
 By default it detects the amount of CPUs in the VM

 aws_ec2